 While the cost of living in Cape Cod is 28.5% higher than the national average, it’s 57% higher in Martha’s Vineyard.
 Everything on the island comes at a higher price, including housing, food, and utilities.
 Martha’s Vineyard is also primarily a vacation destination, so if you’re looking for affordability and a year-round residence, Cape Cod is the place to be.

 Ultimately for the scenic beauty and sandy beaches that Cape Cod offers, the cost of living isn’t as high as you may think.
 While it varies depending on where you move, you can find affordable living and high quality of life all over the peninsula.
-When you’re ready to make that move, trust Vanguard Moving Services to make your relocation simple and stress-free.
+When you’re ready to make that move, trust the movers on Cape Cod to make your relocation simple and stress-free.
 Call today to request a free quote.